 This is always a problem for librarians.
 We try donating our unwanted books to charity shops or holding book drives but sadly our attempts are not always very successful!
 They still pile up!
-However, there are a number of companies who offer libraries a completely free service to recycle or dispose of their unwanted books and some even sell what they can to raise funds for various charities.
-Unfortunately due to logistical problems and rising costs some of these companies have recently had to review and even withdraw their services.
-Better World Books for example are now wanting librarians to scan all their unwanted books first to see if they will be acceptable and I don’t really think any of us has the time to do that!
-So if you have used one such company in the past it may still be worth contacting them again, but some we have found are not taking on new customers at present.
+However, there are a number of companies who offer libraries a completely free service to recycle their unwanted books and some even sell what they can to raise funds for various charities.
+No books go to landfill.
+Unfortunately due to logistical problems and rising costs, however, some of these companies have recently had to review and even withdraw their services.
+So if you have used one such company in the past it may still be worth contacting them again, as some we have found are not taking on new customers for the foreseeable future.
 We are hoping the situation will improve over time.

 Some of the book disposal and recycling companies LIPSSEE members have used successfully in the past are listed below:

 Anybook – just box up your unwanted books and fill in the form on their website to arrange a pickup

 Bookrescuers – this company prefers to collect a minimum of 30 boxes but will provide these for you

 Recycle2School – (Tel. no. 0800 7819 887) mainly provides a free collection of unwanted clothes but unwanted books, CDs, DVDs and video games are now also included.
 Pupils can also bring in any unwanted books from home.
 They will collect all books regardless of their condition and no amount is too big or too small.
 They are a sister company of Choice Textiles (Park Royal, London) who also run the Book Savers and Books for Africa initiatives – contact details are on their website.